 Its rate of incidence is 1 in 35,000 newborns and makes up around 10 to 18% of cases of congenital blindness.

 It is a genetic disease caused by a mutation of some genes that encode specific retinal proteins.
-Multiple genes that may be responsible for the appearance of this disease have been identified.
+Multiple genes that might be responsible for the appearance of this disease have been identified.
 Therefore, it's a hereditary disease and follows a recessive autosomal pattern in the majority of cases.
-This means that both parents must be carriers of the anomalous genes although they do not manifest the disease.
+This means that both parents must be carriers of the anomalous genes even thought they do not manifest the disease.
 It presents itself when the child inherits a copy of the mutated gene from each of the parents.

 Treatment is mainly support and includes using visual aids like special filters that improve sensitivity to contrast, different types of telescopes for farsight and magnifying classes for shortsight.